The European market potential for fonio

 Combining crops can be encouraging for European buyers

 European buyers of third-country imports do not like taking risks.
 Since the demand for fonio in Europe remains small, it is likely that importers will want to deal with small volumes.
-One way of encouraging importers to buy fonio is to pair this product with other, more mainstream products that are often grown together with fonio, such as sorghum, peanuts, cowpeas, pigeon peas and sesame.
-Combining products is not only a good way to spread risks but can also contribute to saving logistic costs.
+One way of encouraging importers to buy fonio is to combine exports of fonio with other, more mainstream products.
+For example, you could try to find importers that already import crops that are grown together with fonio, such as millet, sorghum, sesame, groundnuts, or even kidney beans or cowpeas.
+Combining products is not only a good way to save on logistical costs, but you will also be less dependent on a single product.

 Important to know: a steady supply is crucial to secure a market

 Guaranteeing a steady supply of high-quality fonio is crucial to secure a market in Europe.
 To achieve this, challenges related to the processing of fonio must be overcome.
-Given the small size of the grains, fonio requires intensive manual labour (particularly to remove sand from the product).
-This, combined with the producers’ lack of experience with European food import regulations, the low capacity of fonio farmers to produce large harvests and insufficient food safety management systems, could result in failure for fonio.
+Given the small size of the grains, fonio requires intensive manual labour.
+Small farmers often lack the capacity to manage large harvests.
+They also lack experience with European import regulations and food safety management systems.
+Removing sand from the product is particularly difficult.
+Failing to secure a reliable supply will slow down potential growth in Europe.

-In an effort to improve the quality and competitiveness of fonio in Africa, CIRAD and Yolélé have been testing and validating mechanised post-harvest techniques for fonio.
-As a fonio exporter, you may want to explore the possibilities to adopt these technologies to improve the quality of your product efficiently.
+To improve the quality and competitiveness of fonio in Africa, CIRAD and Yolélé have been testing mechanised post-harvest techniques.
+As a fonio exporter, you may want to explore the possibilities to adopt these technologies.

 Tips:

-- Do not begin offering fonio to buyers unless you are fully aware of and sure that you meet all the relevant market requirements for Europe.
-When offering fonio to potential European buyers, make sure to present samples, supply conditions, price information, export volumes and detailed information on the production and processing processes.
+- Prepare your export with the CBI tips for doing business with European buyers of grains, pulses and oilseeds.
+Only offer fonio to European buyers when you are fully aware of all their expectations and requirements.
+Make sure to present samples, supply conditions, price information, export volumes and detailed information on the production and processing processes.

 3. Which European countries offer most opportunities for fonio?

-There are a few aspects you should look at to determine the European market potential for fonio.
-For example, you can check import data for fonio and other grains.
-You can also look at the size of the organic or gluten-free market, as well as other subsectors within the bakery sector.
+There are multiple aspects you could look at to determine the market potential for fonio in European countries.
+For example, you can check import data for fonio and other similar grains.
+You can also look at the size of the organic or gluten-free market, as well as relevant industries, such as the bakery sector.

 |